Rigidity of the saddle connection complex: Half-translation surfaces and saddle connections

 \begin{prop}[Saddle connection complex is connected and hyperbolic] The map $\i_q: \A(S,q) \to \A(S,\P)$ is an isometric embedding.
 In particular, $\A(S,q)$ is connected and uniformly Gromov hyperbolic. $ \square$ \end{prop}

 To prove our main theorem for the saddle connection complex, we only use its isomorphism class as a simplicial complex.
-In particular, we do not include the map $\i_q$ as part of the data.
-This means that when given a vertex of $\A(S,q)$, we do not know, a priori, which topological arc it represents, nor the topological surface it lies on.
-This information must be recovered in the process of the proof.
+This means that we can only use the fact that $\A(S,q)$ arises as a saddle connection complex of some half-translation surface without knowing what the underlying surface is.
+In particular, we do not know the labels of the vertices, that is, which topological arcs or saddle connections they represent.
+The topological information must be recovered from the combinatorics of the graph in the process of the proof.

 We shall show, at the end of \cref{sec:cylinder}, that every vertex in the saddle connection complex has infinite valence, and so the saddle connection complex is also locally infinite.
-By following a standard method of Luo (which is adapted from an argument of Kobayashi \cite{kobayashi_88} and appears in \cite{masur_minsky_99}), Pan shows that $\A(S,q)$ has infinite diameter \cite{pan_18}.
+By following a standard method of Luo (which is adapted from an argument of Kobayashi \cite{kobayashi_88} and appears in \cite{masur_minsky_99}), Pan shows that $\A(S,q)$ has infinite diameter \cite{pan_22}.
 A~consequence of \cref{isom_emb} is that $\i_q$ induces an embedding of the Gromov boundary of~$\A(S,q)$ into that of~$\A(S,\P)$.
-The study of the large-scale geometry of $\A(S,q)$, including a description of its Gromov boundary, is the subject of an ongoing research project of the authors, and shall appear in a subsequent paper.
+The large-scale geometry of $\A(S,q)$, including its Gromov boundary, has been described in the paper \cite{disarlo_pan_randecker_tang_21}, which is a follow-up to this work.

 We finish this subsection with an example of a saddle connection complex.

 \begin{exa}[Saddle connection complex of the flat torus] If $(S,q)$ is a flat torus with exactly one marked point, then it can be formed by gluing two Euclidean triangles along three pairs of sides.
 It is well-known that its arc complex $\mathcal{A}(S,\P)$ is isomorphic to the Farey tessellation of the hyperbolic plane.
 Moreover, every arc can be realised as a saddle connection and so the saddle connection complex~$\mathcal{A}(S,q)$ is also isomorphic to the Farey tessellation.